 |Dept:||Sociology - LAS|

-|Vita:||Dr. Ann Oberhauser CV|
+|Vita:||Dr. Ann M. Oberhauser CV|

 Her teaching specialties include feminist theory and research, gender and globalization, development studies, and gender and work.
-She also participated in a faculty-led program on gender and sustainable development in Tanzania this summer with the global service learning group Amizade.
+These graduate and undergraduate courses are offered in Sociology and Women’s and Gender Studies at Iowa State.

-Dr. Oberhauser is excited to get to know faculty colleagues and students in both Sociology and Women's and Gender Studies at Iowa State University.
+Ann is excited to get to know faculty colleagues and students in both Sociology and Women's and Gender Studies at Iowa State University.
 She has deep roots in Iowa where several of her grandparents lived and attended universities in the early 1900s.